Arts of Africa

 Purview

-Artworks from northern Africa in the Brooklyn Museum can be found in either the Egyptian, Classical, and Ancient Near Eastern Art or Arts of the Islamic World collection depending on whether they were created before or after Islam was introduced to the region.
+The Arts of Africa collection includes works from the Western Sudan to the Somali Peninsula, with particularly strong holdings from West and Central Africa as well as important works from southern Africa.
+Artworks from North Africa in the Brooklyn Museum can be found in either the Egyptian, Classical, and Ancient Near Eastern Art or Arts of the Islamic World collection depending on whether they were created before or after Islam was introduced to the region.
+Some works by African artists from the 20th and 21st centuries are in the Arts of Africa collection, while others can be found in the Contemporary Art, Photography, and Feminist Art collections.

 History

 In 1900, the first objects from Africa entered the Brooklyn Museum collection; they would become a key part of the Ethnology department that was established in 1903.
 In 1923, the Museum presented Primitive Negro Art, Chiefly from the Belgian Congo.
 Though the title features antiquated and problematic terminology, this was the first time that a U.S. museum referred to such objects as art rather than specimens.
-The exhibition featured objects that curator Stewart Culin had purchased largely from European dealers of African art in London, Paris, and Brussels.
+The exhibition featured objects that curator Stewart Culin purchased largely from European dealers of African art in London, Paris, and Brussels.

 Shortly thereafter, a more permanent installation called The Rainbow House filled the Great Hall and remained open for a decade.
 It featured artworks from Africa, the Indigenous Americas, Asia, and the Pacific Islands, and cemented the Museum’s commitment to collecting and exhibiting non-Western art.
 The title of the curatorial department changed several times, but artworks from these regions remained largely grouped together for the rest of the 20th century.
 Arts of Africa became its own department in 2016.